-A Man With A White Hat In Beijing
+A Man With A White Hat In Beijing And A Horse Cart

 Gold Fish On The Tricycle In China

 More beer!
 A Beijing-branded tricycle carrying empty bottles of Yanjing beer, standing in front of a neighborhood beer distribution point.
 The blue crates behind the trike are filled with new bottles of delicious Yanjing beer.
-The green crates are for Tsingtao beer but they too are filled with Yanjing bottles.
+The green crates are for Tsingtao beer, but they, too, are filled with Yanjing bottles.

 Time for Tanks!
 A T-34 Tank & T-34 Recovery Vehicle

 Saturday night is always a good time for tanks.
-Back in 2011 I went to the Marco Polo Bridge and the adjacent museum in the faraway suburbs of Beijing.
-The museum had lots of cool stuff including a T-34 tank and a T-34 recovery vehicle.
+Back in 2011, I went to the Marco Polo Bridge and the adjacent museum in the faraway suburbs of Beijing.
+The museum had lots of cool stuff, including a T-34 tank and a T-34 recovery vehicle.

 Continue reading “Time for Tanks!
 A T-34 Tank & T-34 Recovery Vehicle”